 (Adapted from Hall T et al. 2008), Jull et al. 2007)

 According to the Cervical Headache International Study Group, several headache characteristics are shared between the cervical headache and non-cervical headache groups and require proper identification.

 Due to various locations of pain symptoms and severity of dysfunction, various treatment techniques healthcare practitioners use in the treatment of cervicogenic headaches.

 The invasive treatment techniques consist of injections, dry needling, and surgery (Racicki S et al. 2013).

 The non-invasive treatment techniques include exercise, manipulation, mobilization, and fascial connective tissue release or mobilization.

-Your Physiotherapist may be able to perform a mechanical assessment to determine if the headache is cervical in origin has a mechanical cause and, determine the appropriateness for treatment and proceed with appropriate therapy.
+Your Physical therapist will perform a mechanical assessment to determine if the headache is cervical in origin, has a mechanical cause and determine the appropriateness for treatment and proceed with appropriate therapy.

-Please contact a physiotherapy clinic near you if you think you are suffering from cervical headache for an assessment and management.
+Please contact a physiotherapy clinic near you if you think you are suffering from a Cervicogenic headache for an assessment and management.

 Cynthia Pathipati completed her bachelor’s in physiotherapy and is a qualified Registered Physiotherapist in good standing with the College of Physiotherapists of BC with more than 15 yrs of experience.
 She has Post-Graduate Credentials and Certifications as well as extensive knowledge experience in treating pelvic floor, orthopedic, neurological, vestibular and pain conditions.